CtrlK

 Actionability

 The init and bundle commands are concrete and executable, but Step 2 ('edit the generated files, see Common Development Tasks below') references a section that doesn't exist in the content.
-This is a significant gap - the actual development guidance is missing, leaving the core task vague.
+Step 4 ('share the bundled HTML file') is vague with no concrete mechanism shown.
+The actual development guidance is missing.

 2 / 3